-20 Court proceedings contrary to arbitration agreements What is the procedure for disputes over jurisdiction if court proceedings are initiated despite an existing arbitration agreement, and what time limits exist for jurisdictional objections?
+21 Court proceedings contrary to arbitration agreements What is the procedure for disputes over jurisdiction if court proceedings are initiated despite an existing arbitration agreement, and what time limits exist for jurisdictional objections?

 Section 9 of the Act provides that when a claim (or counterclaim) is commenced in the courts against a party to an arbitration agreement, that party can apply to stay those court proceedings (see, by way of example, Hashwani v OMV Maurice Energy Ltd [2015] EWHC 1811 (Comm)).
 Such an application is to be made at the usual point in the proceedings for challenging the court's jurisdiction, namely after the proceedings have been acknowledged by the defending party (there is a place on the form acknowledging service of the proceedings to indicate whether or not jurisdiction will be contested), but before any substantive step in the proceedings is taken by that party.
 It has been held that an action impliedly affirming the court proceedings is such a step (for example, agreeing to a consent order after a case management conference was found to be an unequivocal step affirming proceedings in Nokia Corp v HTC Corp [2012] EWHC 3199 (Pat)).
+However, if the application is made in good order, the subsequent service of a defence will not, necessarily, constitute a step in the proceedings that undermines a section 9 challenge (Autoridad del Canal de Panama v Sacyr SA and Ors [2017] EWHC 2337 (Comm)).